OghieCornel/Oghiecornel/README.md

 Hi there 👋

-🚀 About Me
-I’m a passionate and curious problem-solver who loves building smart, efficient, and user-friendly solutions with code.
+My name is Cornel and I’m a passionate and curious problem-solver who loves building smart, efficient, and user-friendly solutions with code.
 I’m currently deepening my knowledge in Python, Object-Oriented Programming, and software design patterns, while also exploring the worlds of data structures, algorithms, and developer tools.

 I am a continuous learner and I love sharing what I discover and I often add these personal projects and experiments across my repos.